Skip to content

 Playing the Long Game: Expediting Permitting Without Compromising Protections (2022)

-Responding to the argument that environmental standards must be loosened in order to mineral production sufficient to fuel the transition to a green economy, and arguing that the premise offers short term gain in exchange for long-term pain.
-It also poses a false dilemma by failing to distinguish between productive and unproductive causes of delay in the permitting process.
+This article responds to the argument that environmental standards must be loosened in order to facilitate mineral production sufficient to fuel the transition to a green economy, arguing that the premise poses a false dilemma by failing to distinguish between productive and unproductive causes of delay in the permitting process.
 The permit process creates opportunities to eliminate, reduce, or mitigate risks.
 These opportunities may cause short-term delays in exchange for the long-term benefit of designing a better project or avoiding environmental catastrophes.
 On the other hand, there are ways to improve permitting efficiency by identifying unproductive causes of delay.

 Evidence-Based Recommendations for National Environmental Policy Act Implementation, (2021)